 The board of directors is responsible for the other information.
-The other information comprises the Report of the Directors.
+The other information comprises the Report of the Directors set out on page 5.
 The other information does not include the financial statements and our auditor's report thereon.

 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.